FACTBOX-What we know about UK finance minister Sunak's spending plans

 Finance minister Rishi Sunak will spell out new measures to revitalize Britain's economy and protect jobs from the fallout of the COVID-19 pandemic when he updates parliament on Wednesday.
 Here's what we know already about Sunak's announcement, due at around 1130 GMT.

-A 2 billion-pound ($2.5 billion) Kickstart Scheme will enable employers to hire unemployed young people aged 16-24, using government funds to pay them the national minimum wage for 25 hours a week.
+A 2 billion-pound ($2.5 billion) Kickstart Scheme will enable employers to offer six-month work placements to unemployed young people aged 16-24, using government funds to pay them the national minimum wage for 25 hours a week.

 The Resolution Foundation think tank estimated the program could help up to 300,000 young people into work.